Back to home page

 Chemicals

-More than the number of baths, I'm much more interested by one-shot processes as these allow me to have consistent chemicals and, thus, results.
+More than the number of baths, processing one-shot is very important to have consistent chemicals and, thus, results.

 Most if not all of them are liquids and you can dilute only what you need for the number of films of the batch being processed.